chromey/spring-boot-jpa-postgresql-functions/README.md

 ### Backend (this repo):

 A Spring Boot application that was forked from https://github.com/bezkoder/spring-boot-jpa-postgresql with minor adjustments.
-You have to run `docker-compose up` in the root directory to initialize the PostgreSQL database we're using, then run the app itself from your IDE or via `mvn spring-boot:run`
+Run `docker-compose up` in the root directory to initialize the PostgreSQL database we're using and launch the backend app that connects to it in a single step

 If both processes are running, you should be seeing a few tutorial records in the UI.